pragmagrid/pragmagrid.github.io/_posts/pragma33/2017-06-09-pragma33-callForDemos.md

 <br>

-Registration for the main PRAGMA 33 event **by September 17, 2017** is required prior to Demo Request submission. <br>
+Registration for the main PRAGMA 33 event is required prior to Demo Request submission. <br>
 Please see the [Registration details](http://www.pragma-grid.net/pragma33-registration/).

 Please provide the information above (items 1 to 4) using the template